Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 ### Existing features ###
 Website has a simple structure and minimalistic design.
-Buttons and answer options have hover effect for customers to see more clear what they are choosing.
+Buttons and answer options have hover effect for customers to see more clearly what they are choosing.
-With JavaScript answer options has turn green color when answer is right and red color when answer is wrong.
+With JavaScript, answer options have turn green colour when answer is right and red colour when answer is wrong.
 Once you answer question, website will load next question which will make customer experience more smooth.
-On last page score will be diplayed along with try again button.
+On the last page score will be displayed along with try again button.
 There is form below if customer feels like leaving their feedback about game.

 ### Future features ###
-In the future would like to add usernames and hight score board, that frends could compete between each othre and see who is best.
+In the future would like to add usernames and hight scoreboard, that friends could compete with each other and see who is best.